Filed by Sunrun Inc.

 Annualized, pro forma, projected and estimated numbers are used for illustrative purpose only, are not forecasts and may not reflect actual results.

-The foregoing review of important factors should not be construed as exhaustive and should be read in conjunction with the other cautionary statements that are included herein and elsewhere, including the risk factors included in Sunruns and Vivint Solars most recent reports on Form 10-K, Form 10-Q, Form 8-K and other documents on file with the United States Securities and Exchange Commission (SEC).
+The foregoing review of important factors should not be construed as exhaustive and should be read in conjunction with the other cautionary statements that are included herein and elsewhere, including the risk factors included in Sunruns registration statement on Form S-4, filed with the United States Securities and Exchange Commission (SEC) on August 14, 2020 and Sunruns and Vivint Solars most recent reports on Form 10-K, Form 10-Q, Form 8-K and other documents on file with the SEC.
 These forward-looking statements represent estimates and assumptions only as of the date made.
 Unless required by federal securities laws, Sunrun and Vivint Solar assume no obligation to update any of these forward-looking statements, or to update the reasons actual results could differ materially from those anticipated, to reflect circumstances or events that occur after the statements are made.
 Given these uncertainties, investors should not place undue reliance on these forward-looking statements.
 Investors should read this document with the understanding that Sunruns and Vivint Solars actual future results may be materially different from what Sunrun and Vivint Solar expect.
 Sunrun and Vivint Solar qualify all of their forward-looking statements by these cautionary statements.

 Additional Information and Where to Find It

-In connection with the proposed merger, Sunrun intends to file with the SEC a registration statement on Form S-4, which will include a document that serves as a prospectus of Sunrun and a joint proxy statement of Sunrun and Vivint Solar (the joint proxy statement/prospectus).
+In connection with the Merger, on August 14, 2020, Sunrun filed with the SEC a registration statement on Form S-4 (Registration No. 333-246371) (the registration statement), which included a document that serves as a prospectus of Sunrun and a joint proxy statement of Sunrun and Vivint Solar (the joint proxy statement/prospectus).
+These materials have not yet been declared effective, are not yet final and may be amended.
 After the registration statement has been declared effective by the SEC, the joint proxy statement/prospectus will be delivered to stockholders of Sunrun and Vivint Solar.
-BEFORE MAKING ANY VOTING OR INVESTMENT DECISION, SECURITY HOLDERS OF SUNRUN AND VIVINT SOLAR ARE URGED TO READ THE JOINT PROXY STATEMENT/PROSPECTUS (INCLUDING ALL AMENDMENTS AND SUPPLEMENTS THERETO) AND OTHER DOCUMENTS RELATING TO THE MERGER THAT WILL BE FILED WITH THE SEC WHEN THEY BECOME AVAILABLE BECAUSE THEY WILL CONTAIN IMPORTANT INFORMATION ABOUT THE PROPOSED MERGER.
-Investors and security holders will be able to obtain copies of the joint proxy statement/prospectus (when available) and other documents filed by Sunrun and Vivint Solar with the SEC, without charge, through the website maintained by the SEC at http://www.sec.gov.
+BEFORE MAKING ANY VOTING OR INVESTMENT DECISION, SECURITY HOLDERS OF SUNRUN AND VIVINT SOLAR ARE URGED TO READ THE REGISTRATION STATEMENT, THE JOINT PROXY STATEMENT/PROSPECTUS (INCLUDING ALL AMENDMENTS AND SUPPLEMENTS THERETO) AND OTHER DOCUMENTS RELATING TO THE MERGER FILED WITH THE SEC WHEN THEY BECOME AVAILABLE BECAUSE THEY CONTAIN OR WILL CONTAIN IMPORTANT INFORMATION ABOUT THE PROPOSED MERGER.
+Investors and security holders will be able to obtain copies of the registration statement, joint proxy statement/prospectus and other documents filed by Sunrun and Vivint Solar with the SEC, without charge, through the website maintained by the SEC at http://www.sec.gov.
 Copies of documents filed with the SEC by Sunrun will be made available free of charge on Sunruns website at http://investors.sunrun.com/ under the heading Filings & Financials and then under the subheading SEC Filings.
 Copies of documents filed with the SEC by Vivint Solar will be made available free of charge on Vivint Solars website at http://investors.vivintsolar.com/ under the link Financial Information and then under the heading SEC Filings.

 Participants in the Solicitation

 Sunrun and Vivint Solar and their respective directors and executive officers may be deemed to be participants in the solicitation of proxies from the holders of Sunrun common stock and Vivint Solar common stock in respect of the proposed transaction.
 Information about Sunruns directors and executive officers is set forth in Sunruns Form 10-K for the year ended December 31, 2019 and the proxy statement for Sunruns 2020 Annual Meeting of Stockholders, which were filed with the SEC on February 27, 2020 and April 17, 2020, respectively.
 Information about Vivint Solars directors and executive officers is set forth in Vivint Solars Form 10-K for the year ended December 31, 2019 and the proxy statement for Vivint Solars 2020 Annual Meeting of Stockholders, which were filed with the SEC on March 10, 2020 and April 24, 2020, respectively.
-Stockholders may obtain additional information regarding the interests of such participants by reading the registration statement and the joint proxy statement/prospectus and other relevant materials to be filed with the SEC regarding the proposed merger when they become available.
-Investors should read the joint proxy statement/prospectus carefully when it becomes available before making any voting or investment decisions.
+Stockholders may obtain additional information regarding the interests of such participants by reading the registration statement and the joint proxy statement/prospectus and other relevant materials filed with the SEC regarding the Merger when they become available.
+Investors should read the registration statement and the joint proxy statement/prospectus carefully before making any voting or investment decisions.

 No Offer or Solicitation